Writers need to balance the considerations of self-publishing and traditional publishing

 Here’s When You Shouldn’t Self-Publish:

-- Publishers Reject Your Book: It’s an unwise reaction to self-publish your book just because a couple publishers said “no.” Some well-known books and classics were rejected scores of times, but their authors didn’t give up and kept trying new avenues.
+- Publishers Reject Your Book: It’s an unwise reaction to self-publish your book just because a couple of publishers said “no.” Some well-known books and classics were rejected scores of times, but their authors didn’t give up and kept trying new avenues.
 And I’m sure they continued to work on improving their book in the process.

-- Agents Won’t Sign You: The same thing applies with agents.
+- Agents Won’t Sign You: The same thing applies to agents.
 Agents only make money when they sell books, so if they don’t think they can sell your book, they won’t take you on as a client.
 Not being able to land an agent may be the worst reason to self-publish because you’re probably not ready.